dashpilot/brutestrap/README.md

 ## Credits

-Built with ❤️ and inspired by the Neobrutalism design movement.
+Built with inspiration from the Neobrutalism design movement.
+Learn more at [brutestrap.com](https://brutestrap.com).